This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Sydney has more outdoor adventures

 There are definitely more outdoor adventures waiting for you in Sydney.
 Water-based outdoor adventures include open water swimming pools like Bondi Icebergs, snorkelling at Gordons Bay and Shelly Beach, and surfing at Bondi or Bronte Beach.
 Then there’s the legendary coastal walk stretching from Bondi to Bronte Beach.
-Back on dry land, Sydney is also home to multiple urban parks, like Centennial Park, the Royal Botanic Gardens and Hyde Park.
+Back on dry land, Sydney also has multiple urban parks, like Centennial Park, the Royal Botanic Gardens and Hyde Park.
 If you love the outdoors, you’ll love Sydney.

 Melbourne has a more diverse nightlife scene

-The biggest difference between Melbourne vs Sydney when it comes to nightlife is that Melbourne has more nighttime options.
+The biggest difference between Melbourne and Sydney regarding nightlife is that Melbourne has more nighttime options.
 Both cities have pretty strict lockout laws (rules dictating when bars and nightclubs can no longer serve/must close).
-However, Melbourne has plenty of local live music venues, like 170 Russell, the Corner Hotel and the Northcote Social Club.
-This is where you can see Australian musicians at affordable prices.
-It’s also known for its rooftop bars, cocktail bars and hidden bars.
-Basically, if you want a unique night out in Australia, you’ll find it in Melbourne.
-Head to a bar down a darkened alley that resembles a laboratory, step inside a secret whiskey room or go glamping in the Melbourne CBD.
+However, Melbourne has many local live music venues, like 170 Russell, the Corner Hotel, and the Northcote Social Club.
+These are where you can see Australian musicians at affordable prices.

 Read more: The best things to do in Melbourne at night

-So, does Melbourne or Sydney have better day trips?
-Well, I believe there are great weekend getaways available from Sydney, but Melbourne offers more convenient day trips.
-For example, from Sydney, you can do day trips to the Blue Mountains and Hunter Valley, but I think they’re more suitable for a weekend escape.
-Whereas from Melbourne, you have the option to do day trips to the Mornington Peninsula, Yarra Valley, Phillip Island and along the world-renowned Great Ocean Road.
+You can take day trips from Melbourne to the Mornington Peninsula, Yarra Valley, Phillip Island, and the world-renowned Great Ocean Road.
 Not to mention, you can also hop on a train to the gold rush towns of Bendigo and Ballarat.
 If you were to base yourself in Melbourne on a visit to Australia, you could easily spend a week exploring the city and its surroundings.

 Read more: 9 Melbourne day trips you need to do